Hassanmustafa786/WhatsApp-Bulk-Messaging/README.md

 # WhatsApp-Bulk-Messaging
 The above codes are a 100% secure way to do WhatsApp marketing.
 If you face any type of difficulties then do let me know.
 I'm ready to help you.
-Don't forget to give stars for our hard work.
+Don't forget to give stars for the hard work.

 <h2>
   Hello!
 I'm Hafiz Hassan Mustafa